ritasabri/rita-cyber-ed/README.md

 - **23% of cybersecurity organizations are actively hiring AI Red Team Specialists** right now ([SANS 2026 Workforce Report](https://www.sans.org))
 - **74% of cybersecurity teams report AI is changing their team structure** ([SANS 2026])
 - Yet most K–12 CS and cybersecurity curricula don't teach prompt injection at all

-This lab closes that gap in a single 45-minute class period.

 ---